pantheon-systems/documentation/source/docs/articles/sites/migrate/wordpress-site-networks.md

 * [Download](http://git-scm.com/downloads) and install [Git](/docs/articles/local/starting-with-git/)
 * [Rsync or SFTP Client](/docs/articles/local/rsync-and-sftp/)
 * [MySQL Client](/docs/articles/local/accessing-mysql-databases/)
-* A Pantheon Employee must create a [WordPress Site Network](/docs/articles/wordpress/site-networks/) for you.
+* A Pantheon employee must create a [WordPress Site Network](/docs/articles/wordpress/site-networks/) for you.
 * You have [created a compatible site archive](/docs/articles/sites/migrate/export-an-existing-wordpress-site#manually-create-separate-site-archives)

 ## Import the Codebase

-**Codebase** - all executable code, including core, plugins, themes, and libraries.
-Stored in the `~/code` directory.
+**Codebase** - all executable code, including core, plugins, themes, and libraries; stored in the `~/code` directory.

 When you [created a compatible site archive](/docs/articles/sites/migrate/export-an-existing-wordpress-site#manually-create-separate-site-archives), you may have needed to move blog-specific uploads directories located outside of `wp-content/uploads` into `wp-content/uploads`, and replaced the original directories with symlinks to their new homes.
-If you haven't done so, please do so now.
+If you haven't, please do so now.
 In more recent versions of WordPress multisite, blog-specific uploads are stored in `wp-content/uploads/sites/<id>`.

 Import your existing code and commit history via Git.
 If you don’t have a Git version controlled codebase, the following will walk you through the initialization process.